Parable #26. Friend in Need:

 Who is over all (הוּא אֲשֶׁר מֵעַל כֹּל),

 Works in all (פּוֹעֵל בַּכֹּל),

 Who [permanently dwells forever] inside [us] all (וּבְתוֹךְ הַכֹּל).

-*Echad (אחד-one), echat (אחת-one) is referenced seven times; in the Hebrew scriptures seven is the number of completeness and perfection.
+*Echad (אחד-one), echat (אחת-one) is referenced seven times; in the Jewish scriptures seven is the number of completeness and perfection.
 Kol (כל-all, whole) is referenced four times – four is the number of universality.

 Three conditions of the restored (new) race of Adam:

 If we are to become members of the new restored race of Adam, made in the likeness of God’s sinless one, M’shicho (His Messiah), we must accept three conditions.
 All three conditions must be accepted or we may not receive forgiveness for our sins and the gift of eternal life.
 These three conditions are: